-Subject to adjustment as provided in the 2018 Plan, the total number of shares available for Awards under the 2018 Plan as of the effective date of the 2018 Plan shall be 4,100,000 shares, or the Plan Limit; provided, however, that on January 1, 2019 and each January 1st thereafter prior to the termination of the 2018 Plan, the Plan Limit shall be increased by the lesser of (x) 4.0% of the number of shares of common stock outstanding as of the immediately preceding December 31st and (y) such lesser number as the board of directors may determine in its discretion.
-Up to 4,100,000 shares available for Awards under the 2018 Plan may be issued pursuant to incentive stock options, or the ISO Limit (the ISO Limit will equal the Plan Limit on the effective date of the 2018 Plan), provided that on January 1, 2019 and each January 1st thereafter prior to the termination of the 2018 Plan, the ISO Limit shall be increased by the lesser of (x) 4.0% of the number of shares of common stock outstanding as of the immediately preceding December 31st, (y) 4,100,000 shares and (z) such lesser number as the board of directors may determine in its discretion.
-The maximum value (determined as of the grant date) of shares underlying Awards granted to any non-employee director on the board of directors during any calendar year is \$500,000, except that such limit shall be increased by 50% for the first calendar year in which a non-employee director is elected to the board of directors.
+Subject to adjustment as provided in the 2018 Plan, the total number of shares available for Awards under the 2018 Plan as of the effective date of the 2018 Plan shall be , or the Plan Limit; provided, however, that on January 1, 2019 and each January 1st thereafter prior to the termination of the 2018 Plan, the Plan Limit shall be increased by the lesser of (x) 4.0% of the number of shares of common stock outstanding as of the immediately preceding December 31st and (y) such lesser number as the board of directors may determine in its discretion.
+Up to shares available for Awards under the 2018 Plan may be issued pursuant to incentive stock options, or the ISO Limit, provided that on January 1, 2019 and each January 1st thereafter prior to the termination of the 2018 Plan, the ISO Limit shall be increased by the lesser of (x) % of the number of shares of common stock outstanding as of the immediately preceding December 31st, (y) shares and (z) such lesser number as the board of directors may determine in its discretion.
+The maximum value (determined as of the grant date) of shares underlying Awards granted to any nonemployee director on the board of directors during any calendar year is \$500,000, except that such limit shall be increased by 50% for the first calendar year in which a non-employee director is elected to the board of directors.
 For purposes of determining the number of shares available for Awards under the 2018 Plan, each stock-settled SAR shall count against the Plan Limit based on the number of shares underlying the exercised portion of such SAR rather than the number of shares issued in settlement of such SAR.
 Any shares tendered, with the Committee's approval, by a participant in payment of an exercise price for an Award or the tax liability with respect to an Award, including shares withheld from any such Award, shall not be available for future Awards hereunder.
 Shares awarded under the Plan may be reserved or made available from the Company's authorized and unissued common stock or from common stock reacquired and held in the Company's treasury.
 Any shares issued by the Company through the assumption or substitution of outstanding grants from an acquired company shall not reduce the shares available for Awards under the 2018 Plan.
 If any shares subject to an Award under the 2018 Plan are forfeited or such Award otherwise terminates for any reason whatsoever without an actual distribution of shares to the participant, any shares counted against the number of shares available for issuance pursuant to the 2018 Plan with respect to such Award shall, to the extent of any such forfeiture or termination, be added back to the Plan Limit and shall again be available for Awards under the 2018 Plan; provided, however, that the Committee may adopt procedures for the counting of shares relating to any Award to ensure appropriate counting, avoid double counting, provide for adjustments in any case in which the number of shares actually distributed differs from the number of shares previously counted in connection with such Award, and if necessary, to comply with applicable law or regulations.